deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 ```

 The majority of methods provide a pointer to a Rust structure, which can be used to access its properties through specialized methods.
-After using it, you need to free it using the `_unref` methods (like `dc_chatlist_unref`), otherwise you will create memory leaks.
+After using such a structure, you need to free it using the `_unref` methods (like `dc_chatlist_unref`), otherwise you will create memory leaks.

 ## Why implement a new way to talk to core? {#why-implement-a-new-way}

-While using the CFFI in android and iOS was working fine, in the desktop version which is based on electron it had some problems.
+While using the CFFI in Android and iOS it was working fine.
+In the desktop version which is based on Electron it had some problems.

 The main problem was that Electron is a full browser which uses multiple processes,
 and you can't easily pass pointers to C-structs over process boundaries,
 ignoring that this would a bad idea[^bad-idea].
 On Android and iOS, you can just call Delta Chat core from the UI thread,
-because this thread is in the same process the Delta Chat core library was linked to and not a completely different process like in electron.
+because this thread is in the same process that the Delta Chat core library was linked to and not a completely different process like in Electron.
 So we ended up writing a JSON API on top of the Node.js NAPI bindings on top of the C bindings,
 more about that below in the comparison.